Saturday, April 15, 2017

 Hence the term"Dead-Ringer."

-Last but not least, I saw 1 of the 3 Lincoln surviving stovepipe hats.
-Dr. Wheeler told me they were researching the hat to pin down its provenance.
-He told me it might be an early hat from before Lincoln became President.
-It is made of beaver fur where the other two surviving hats were made from silk.
+Last, but not least, I saw 1 of the 3 Lincoln surviving stovepipe hats.
+Dr. Wheeler told me they were researching the hat to determine its provenance.
+He told me it might be an early hat before Lincoln became President.
+It is made of beaver fur, whereas the other two surviving hats were silk-made.
 There were two worn spots on the brim where the fur had worn through.
 It is where Lincoln's fingers would grab the hat's brim to tip it in greetings.

 Milton Bradley, the term “dead ringer”, how Mrs. Lincoln felt so devastated.
 Even to see the key!